lichen-lab/lichen-lab.github.io/pages/opening.md

 #### Qualification requirement

 * The ideal candidate should have a PhD degree in Computer Science, Bioinformatics, Statistics or close related fields.
-* The candidate should have strong programming skills with at least one language in R/python and another language in C++/Java.
+* The candidate should have strong programming skills especially in Python and R.
+* Strong statistics/machine learning background.
 * The candidate should have at least one first-authored publication in quantitative science.

 If you are interested in the position, please send your CV, publications to the [email](chen61@iu.edu) with email title "Postdoc application" or apply [online](https://indiana.peopleadmin.com/postings/11244)